 In student selection process for the " Under the same sky" Scholarship program, EDF relies on the women volunteering network, schools and teachers in the affected areas to make the survey to recruit eligible affected students who lost their parents due to the unrest in the areas and also organize the scholarship handover ceremony including the training for parents and students in the areas in order to clarify the purpose of the scholarships.

-EDF's Under the Same Sky Scholarship hand over Ceremony for affected orphaned students in School Year 2015 held in Pattani province.
+who recieved EDF's Under the Same Sky Scholarship in School Year 2020

 Types of support: